JAGFx/vue3-template/README.md

 <hr/>

-> This project template is made to be Domain-Driven Development compliant
+> This project template is made to be Domain-Driven Design compliant

 ## Dependencies